ksakiyama/dragonffi_example/README.md

 I coded some python examples using DragonFFI.

 ## Motivation
-LLVM Project annouced about DragonFFI on [this post](http://blog.llvm.org/2018/03/dragonffi-ffijit-for-c-language-using.html).
+LLVM Project announced about DragonFFI on [this post](http://blog.llvm.org/2018/03/dragonffi-ffijit-for-c-language-using.html).
 So I tried!

 ## My Setting
 * Runtime